patternfly/training-scenarios/react-components/table-intro/step9.md

 const [rows, setRows] = React.useState(defaultRows.slice(0, defaultPerPage));
 </pre>

-2) <strong>Update the `<Table />`'s `rows` prop to use the new `rows` state property.</strong>
+2) <strong>Update the `<Table />`'s `rows` property to use the new `rows` state property.</strong>

-Locate the code that sets the rows for the table `rows={defaultRows}`, and update it to reference the new rows state property you created in step 1.
+Locate the code that sets the rows for the table `rows={defaultRows}`, and update it to reference the new rows state property created in step 1.

 <pre class="file">
 rows={rows}
 </pre>

-<strong>Note: </strong> the `itemCount` prop for the pagination component will still reference the defaultRows constant as it needs to be aware of the total number of rows in the entire dataset, not the number of rows that are being shown for a given page within the dataset.
+<strong>Note: </strong> The `itemCount` property for the pagination component will still reference the defaultRows constant.
+Pagination's `itemCount` property needs to be aware of the total number of rows in the entire dataset, not the number of rows shown for a given page within the dataset.

 3) <strong>Create a function to handle updating the current page.</strong>